petrnohejl/android-templates-and-utilities/README.md

 Example
 =======

-Example of creating a basic app skelet with 1 Activity and 1 Fragment via Android Studio:
+Example of creating a basic app skeleton with 1 Activity and 1 Fragment via Android Studio:

 * Create a new Android project with package name "com.example"
 * Copy & paste Base